-Isaac Newton Primary School believes that a strong PSHE education is important to help our pupils develop into well-rounded members of society, who can make a positive contribution to their community.
-Our PSHE curriculum is strongly tied to our RSE, relationships, health education and pastoral care programme.
+At Isaac Newton Primary School, we believe that a strong PSHE education is important to help our pupils develop into well-rounded citizens, who can make a positive contribution to their communities.
+Our PSHE curriculum is linked to our RSE, relationships, health education and pastoral care programme.